ChunHoChoi/Stirling-s-Pride-Parade/README.md

 to be an interactive representation of the trials that are experienced daily by members of the LGBTQIA+ community in day to day life, while also trying to spread awareness of these issues.

-Created over the period of 72 hours with the Unity game engine.
+Created over the period of 72 hours with the Unity game engine for the 2019 Gay(m) Jam organised by the University of Brighton.

 ## Getting Started: